sakshi3326/meal-plan-app/README.md

-# meal-plan-app
-A Kotlin Android application for meal planning
+Meal Plan App
+A meal planning application developed using Kotlin for Android.
+This app helps users plan their meals, track ingredients, and store recipes for future use.
+It leverages Room Database for local storage and integrates Moshi for JSON parsing and RecyclerView for displaying meal data.

-## What I Learned
+What I Learned

-  ### Structuring the App
+App Structure

-  Data
+Data Management
-  - Interact with local data using Dao interfaces
+Dao Interfaces: Interact with local data using Data Access Objects (DAOs).
-  - Fetch cloud (API) data using Service interfaces
+API Integration: Fetch cloud data via Service interfaces.
-  - Utilize Dao interfaces with Repository classes
+Repository Classes: Utilize repositories to manage data interactions between DAOs and service interfaces.
-  - Model local and cloud data with data classes
+Data Classes: Model local and cloud data using Kotlin data classes.

-  Connecting Data and UI
+Connecting Data to UI
-  - Use Adapters to populate and change Recycler Views
+Adapters & Recycler Views: Use adapters to populate and modify Recycler Views.
-  - Connect Repositories to Data with View Model classes
+ViewModel Classes: Connect repositories to data via ViewModels.
-  - Use Fragment classes to Pull together UI and Data resources and attach functionality to events
+Fragments: Use fragments to manage UI and data interactions, attaching functionality to events such as button clicks and data updates.
 User Interface
-  - Build a main layout and fill it in with varying fragments
+Layouts & Fragments: Design a main layout with multiple dynamic fragments for different sections of the app.
-  - Utilize icons and other images
-  - Create a menu
-  - Define navigation (including passing data) between fragments
+Icons & Images: Incorporate images and icons to enhance UI appearance.
+Menu Creation: Design a navigation menu for ease of access.
+Navigation & Data Passing: Implement navigation between fragments with the ability to pass data between them.
-  - Preset string and color values
+UI Customization: Use preset string and color resources to maintain consistency across the app.

-  ### Android Dev in Kotlin
-  - Room database
+Key Android Development Concepts
+Room Database: Store and manage meal data locally.
-  - Moshi JSON parsing
+Moshi JSON Parsing: Parse JSON data received from APIs.
-  - RecyclerViews
-  - MutableLiveData, LiveData, Lists, MutableLists
-  - Observing asynchronous changes in data with Observers
+RecyclerView: Display dynamic lists of meals, recipes, and ingredients.
+LiveData & MutableLiveData: Observe and update the UI based on changes in data.
-  - Jetpack Navigation: Fragmentation
+Jetpack Navigation: Implement efficient and intuitive navigation between fragments.

-## How to Use

-Begin by cloning the repository and installing Android Studio.
-Instructions for Android Studio set up can be found online: https://developer.android.com/studio/intro/

-Once that's done, set up an Emulator to run the application within Android Studio.
-Again, documentation can be found online.
-The Emulator will hike up the fans, so make sure you've some computing power before you try to start it up!

-The app should be running on the emulator and at a green-themed calendar screen.

-Navigate about the app by picking a date on which you would like to plan a meal for.
-Create a new meal, or fill in one of the regular daily meals (Breakfast, Lunch, or Dinner).
-Name the meal, select ingredients for the meal, even add a URL for the recipe you're using or add some instructional notes, or even notes on how delicious (hopefully) the food was.
-After ingredients are added, ooh and ahh at the nutritional information provided about your meal.

-Navigate to the home screen and click in the top right corner to view all of your saved recipes.
-Recipes can be used later as references for meal creation!
-Edit and add to recipes in the recipe view.

-## Other Notes
-  - For reverse populating a meal with a recipe, the navigational components are built, but assigning the ingredients to the meal within the database is incomplete.
-The name of the recipe, however, will be assigned to your meal.
-  - The same can be said for saving a recipe from an existing meal.
-  - ingredients have buttons set up for them but the feature was never implemented.
-The idea was that ideally, the app would allow user input to modify how much of said ingredient was being used in the meal/recipe (for example, an 8 lb pack of chicken seems unreasonable.